ognentrajkovski/ognentrajkovski/README.md

 ## ***About me***

-Hi, I'm Ognen, a Software Engineering student with a passion for AI innovation.
-Currently working on:
+Hi, I'm Ognen, a 4th year Software Engineering student with a passion for AI innovation.
-- End-to-End Image Segmentation
-- RAG System using LangChain and GPT model